-What should be done if the pentavalent DTaP/IPV/Hib vaccine is given in error to a high risk infant?
+What should be done if the pentavalent DTaP/IPV/Hib vaccine is given in error to a high risk infant who should have received hepatitis B-containing hexavalent DTaP/IPV/Hib/HepB vaccine?

-If a child at high risk of hepatitis B inadvertently receives the pentavalent vaccine at eight weeks of age, they should be urgently offered a monovalent hepatitis B vaccine.
+Immunisation providers in primary care that have not provided the monovalent doses before 8 weeks of age should ensure that medical records clearly identify at risk infants so that they are able to recognise this error.
+If a child at high risk of hepatitis B inadvertently receives the pentavalent vaccine at 8 weeks of age, they should be urgently offered a monovalent hepatitis B vaccine.
 No additional vaccination is required if the same error occurs at the 12 or 16 week dose appointment.